learn-co-students/nyc-web-091718/03-one-to-many-relationships/README.md

   * One object has many objects
   * One object belongs to another object
 * Practice passing custom objects as arguments to methods
-* Demonstrate single source of truth
+* Demonstrate Single Source of Truth
 * Infer type of method \(class or instance\) through naming conventions

 ## Outline